GoogleCloudPlatform/deploymentmanager-samples/examples/v2/project_creation/README.md

     *   Set the APIs to turn on.
     *   Set the service accounts to create.
     *   Set the desired IAM policy for the project.
-2. Ensure you include the creating DM Service Account under "roles/owner" in your yaml config.
-3. Create the project.
+1. Create the project.
 If using the CLI:

     gcloud deployment-manager deployments create YOUR_DEPLOYMENT_NAME \